da3monE/Portfolio/README.md

 # Portfolio
 This is the source code for my website.

-I am currently moving development to the CMS Ghost.
 This is still a work in progress.
+Working to self host the Ghost portfolio site.